emaloney/CleanroomLogger/README.md

 The Cleanroom Project began as an experiment to re-imagine Gilt’s iOS codebase in a legacy-free, Swift-based incarnation.

 Since then, we’ve expanded the Cleanroom Project to include multi-platform support.
-Much of our codebase now supports tvOS in addition to iOS, and our lower-level code is usable on Mac OS X and watchOS as well.
+Much of our codebase now supports tvOS in addition to iOS, and our lower-level code is usable on macOS and watchOS as well.

 Cleanroom Project code serves as the foundation of Gilt on TV, our tvOS app [featured by Apple during the launch of the new Apple TV](http://www.apple.com/apple-events/september-2015/).
 And as time goes on, we'll be replacing more and more of our existing Objective-C codebase with Cleanroom implementations.